The 20 Best Primary Progressive Aphasia Doctors Near Me in Massachusetts, US

 Offers Telehealth

-Chun Lim is a Neurologist in Boston, Massachusetts.
+Chun Lim is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Lim is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
-His top areas of expertise are Cerebellar Degeneration, Lewy Body Dementia (LBD), Memory Loss, and Alzheimer's Disease.
+He is also highly rated in 34 other conditions, according to our data.
+His clinical expertise encompasses Cerebellar Degeneration, Lewy Body Dementia (LBD), Memory Loss, and Alzheimer's Disease.
+Dr. Lim is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Primary Progressive Aphasia